-Today's UV index in Reno, United States will be up to 9.7, indicating a very high level of sun exposure for the average person.
+Today's UV index in Reno, United States will be up to 11.3, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Reno is usually moderate to high, especially in summer, often ranging from 5 to 9.
 It peaks around midday during clear, sunny days, reflecting the strong sun exposure typical in the area.